ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 .. literalinclude:: ../../../lib/Target/Cpu0/Disassembler/Cpu0Disassembler.cpp

-As above code, it add directory Disassembler for handling the obj to assembly code reverse translation.
+As above code, it adds directory Disassembler to handle the reverse translation of obj to assembly.
 So, add Disassembler/Cpu0Disassembler.cpp and modify the CMakeList.txt and LLVMBuild.txt to build with directory Disassembler and enable the disassembler table generated by "has_disassembler = 1".
 Most of code is handled by the table of \*.td files defined.